-We have prepared a number of key documents and are in the process of consulting with our local residents and other interested parties: the consultation has concluded and the adjusted Plan submitted to the Council for independent Examination.
-The council is seeking comments for submission to the Examination from the period of six weeks between 19 January and 2 March 2026.
+We have prepared a number of key documents and have completed the process of consulting with our local residents and other interested parties: the consultation has concluded and the adjusted Plan submitted to the Council for independent Examination.
+The council has received the Examiner’s Report and at the next Forum meeting we will be making a report on the changes that have been recommended.

 - The Neighbourhood Plan